mesoform/enterprise-cloud-admin-tool/README.md

 - `github organization name` — name of organization, that holds repos with code/config.
 - `github token` — you developer's github token, that you have obtained in prerequisites section.
 - `monitoring project id` — id of existing monitoring project.
 You should have one if followed prerequisites section.
+- `monitoring system` — identifier of monitoring backend, that you want to use for metrics collecting

 After that, you should receive success message in console, and metrics in your GCP monitoring project workspace.